 Old School Redevelopment

 The Old School site currently has three buildings, the Old School itself, the Cabin containing the Library, and the Annexe used for children’s groups.
-Both the Cabin and the Annexe are nearing the end of their useful life and are expensive to heat and maintain.
+The Cabin is nearing the end of its useful life and is expensive to heat and maintain.
 A community survey was undertaken in 2007 to ascertain what facilities residents require for their village.
 The Old School building was seen as an essential focus for community activities.
 The Community Council decided that a plan should be drawn up with a view to retaining the Old School building, but redeveloping it to encompass those facilities currently provided by the Cabin and the Annexe, which would be demolished.
 The new development would be in keeping with the existing building and would extend and enhance the facilities within a user friendly and energy efficient environment.
 The Council has set up a working party (WP) to undertake the planning and management of the Redevelopment Project on behalf of the Community.
 The WP drew up an Architect’s Brief and in November 2007, eight companies were invited to tender.

 Appointment of architect and review of the Community Plan

 Gareth James of the James Partnership was appointed based on their background and quotation for the work.
 The architect’s brief was to retain the Main Hall of the Old School, develop additional facilities which are sensitive to the character of the Old School, whilst also being an environmentally friendly design.
 The outline plans have been drawn up and presented to the Community at an exhibition, where all residents were invited to comment.